Four padlocks surrounding a hand with its index finger extended.

 OpenVPN is quite hard to set up manually, but that’s not an issue if you use a VPN service like Surfshark it’s all done for you in advance

-OpenVPN TCP vs. UDP: what is that?
+OpenVPN TCP vs. UDP: what are they?

-OpenVPN TCP and OpenVPN UDP are not two separate VPN protocols.
-TCP and UDP are essentially different transport layer protocols that OpenVPN can use to establish a VPN connection.
+Both TCP and UDP are different transport layer protocols that OpenVPN uses to establish a VPN connection.

-While UDP works best for most users, we recommend trying them both and using the one that provides a smoother connection.
+We recommend trying them both and using the one that provides a smoother connection.

 Very fast